 Rangiora High School was established in 1884 by an Act of Parliament.
 We are one of the few state secondary schools to be established by separate Act of Parliament, the Rangiora High School Act (1881).
 In its early years the school struggled to attract pupils.
 The school roll began to increase substantially in 1890s.

 During the twentieth century the school established a reputation for innovation and a progressive approach to education.
 Examples of this included the establishment of a School Council in 1921 to give pupils a role in school affairs, the establishment of the Nursery School in 1938 to provide pupils with practical experience at child care and the development of a school farm from the 1920s onwards.
-The school farm enables the Land-based Studies faculty to offer a full range of agricultural courses.
+The school farm enables the school to offer a full range of agricultural courses.

 The Court of Memories, which memorializes those former students lost in war, reminds us of the depth of the school’s history.
 There are 70 names on the Roll of Honour.
 The Court of Memories was built in the early 1950s using funds raised by the Ex-Pupils' Association.
 It was to serve as a courtyard for a new Library that was never built.
 It was unveiled at a ceremony attended by Major General Sir Howard Kippenberger on 1 March 1953.
 The Oamaru stone school crest on top of the Court of Memories adorned the entrance to the school's main building from 1920.
 The crest over the building's entrance was declared structurally unsafe in 1971 and removed.
 The crest was placed on the Court of Memories in May 1973.
 The old main building was demolished in the mid-1980s.
 Its replacement was demolished in 2007.
 The school's current Administration Building was opened in April 2008.

 Many of the school’s trees were planted in the early years, including a magnificent Sequoia Wellingtonia planted as part of the celebrations of Queen Victoria’s golden jubilee in 1887 when the school was just three years old.